ai-misinformation-hackathon-2023/main/README.md

 Classifying messages in the server into four categories: `grammatical` , `ungrammatical` , `harmful`, and `unsure`.

 `grammatical`: Abbreviations, typos, and grammatical errors that does not impact comprehension are spared.
-`ungrammatical`: The message does not reasonably make sense, such a series of completely random words.
+`ungrammatical`: The message does not reasonably make sense, such as a series of completely random words.
 `harmful`: The message contains obviously harmful information, for example, "vaccines are harmful".
 `unsure`: The message cannot be confidently put into any of the above three categories.